-Responsibilities of the Auditor (Ref: Para.
+Responsibilities of the Auditor (Ref.
+Para.
 9)

 A6.
 Law, regulation or relevant ethical requirements may require the auditor to perform additional procedures and take further actions.
 For example, the APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting and Professional and Ethical Standards Board requires the auditor to take steps to respond to identified or suspected non-compliance with laws and regulations and determine whether further action is needed.
-Such steps may include the communication of identified or suspected non-compliance to other auditors within a group, including a group engagement partner, component auditors or other auditors performing work at components of a group for purposes other than the audit of the group financial report.
-15
+Such steps may include the communication of identified or suspected non-compliance with laws and regulations between auditors within the engagement team or other auditors performing work at entities or business units of a group for purposes other than the audit of the group financial report.

-15 See, for example, paragraphs R360.16-360.18 A1 of the APES 110 Code of Ethics for Professional Accountants (including Independence Standards).
+See, for example, paragraphs R360.16-360.18 A1 of the APES 110 Code of Ethics for Professional Accountants (including Independence Standards).